bradleyrp/factory-beta/README.md

 We recommend following your system-specific instructions to start the redis daemon using the standard configuration.

-1. Run "redis-server" once to make sure redis is installed properly.
+1. Run `redis-server` once to make sure redis is installed properly.
 It will show a neat picture and run in the foreground.
 2. Hit "ctrl+c" to exit, and then locate the default configuration.
 Sometimes the splash screen tells you where this